aiokitchen/aiomisc/README.rst

     with entrypoint() as loop:
         loop.run_until_complete(main())

-You might pass service instances to the entrypoint for running them, after exit service instances will be graceful shutting down.
+You can pass service instances to entrypoint for running them, after exiting context manager service instances will be gracefully shut down.

 .. code-block:: python